ixanza/AmuletsShowOnEverything/README.md

-# khajiitearsshow
+# Amulets Show on Everything
-Mutagen patcher to force Khajiit Ears to show for all armor.
+Automatic patcher to make Amulets show up on all armor.